Manor Park, London

 Manor Park is a residential area of the London Borough of Newham in east London, England.
 The area is bordered by Ilford to the east, Forest Gate to the west, Wanstead to the north, and East Ham to the south.

 It was originally a part of the hundred of Becontree, and part of the historic county of Essex.
 Since 1965, Manor Park has been part of the London Borough of Newham, a local government district of Greater London.
 The area forms the majority of the London E12 postcode district.

 History

 The area known as Manor Park is not formally defined, but is more or less coterminous with the Ancient Parish of Little Ilford.
 Romford Road, the Roman Road from Aldgate to Colchester, is the main east–west route through the area.
-This well-established coaching route linking the city with the towns of Essex was, from 1721, maintained by the Middlesex and Essex turnpike trust.
+This well-established coaching route linking the city with the towns of Essex was maintained by the Middlesex and Essex turnpike trust from 1721.
 The principal local road ran south from the Romford Road and the northern end was known in the 18th century and later as White Post Lane (now known as High Street North), from a post standing at its junction with Romford Road.
-The 'White Post' appears to have stood on the site of the Earl of Essex Public House.
+The 'White Post' appears to have stood on the site of the Earl of Essex public house.
 A hamlet known as North End was located amongst fields that dominated this area.